Table of Contents

 Subsistence Farming Examples

 Subsistence farmers produce a variety of crops according to the agricultural environment of the region.
-In tropical and sub-tropical countries, they grow tropical and subtropical crops like manioc, yams, millets, rice, vegetables, sweet potatoes, cassava, peas, groundnuts, and cotton based on the need of their families.
+In tropical and sub-tropical countries, they grow tropical and subtropical crops like manioc, yams, millets, rice, vegetables, sweet potatoes, cassava, peas, groundnuts, and cotton based on the needs of their families.
 They grow barley, corn, wheat, sugar beet, potatoes, and vegetables in temperate regions.

 Read More: Coastal Landforms